 - Fourth-degree, such as stalking and forgery

-For example, if you are charged with burglary, this is considered a second-degree indictable crime.
+For example, a burglary charge is a second-degree indictable crime.
 You will face a punishment of up to 10 years in prison and a $15,000 fine.

-If your blood alcohol content is 0.08% or higher while operating a motor vehicle or a boat, you can be charged with drunk driving.
-Even with a first offense, you may get a punishment of up to 30 days in prison.
-In addition, you can receive up to 5 points on your license and owe thousands in legal fees.
-Not only are you facing jail time, license suspension, high fines and surcharges, but you can also experience higher insurance rates and possibly an ignition interlock on your car.
+If your blood alcohol content is 0.08% or higher while operating a motor vehicle or a boat, you will be facing a drunk driving charge.
+Even with a first offense, you may get a punishment of up to 30 days in prison, receive up to 5 points on your license, and owe thousands in legal fees.
+Not only are you facing jail time, license suspension, high fines, and surcharges, but you can also receive higher insurance rates and possibly an ignition interlock on your car.

 Under state law, plea bargains are not allowed in DWI cases.
 Your lawyer must get charges thrown out or win your case at trial.